arabnejad/FabCovidSim/README.md

 ## Running a standard EasyVVUQ - CovidSim campaign via Python

-NOTE: As is stands now, everything below needs EasyVVUQ functionality which is not yet present in any branch except `sparse_grid_work`, so check out this branch first.
+NOTE: As is stands now, everything below needs EasyVVUQ functionality present in the `dev` branch, so check out this branch first.

 This demonstrates how to use a standard EasyVVUQ campaign on the CovidSim code.
 By 'standard' we mean non-dimension adaptive, where each input parameter is sampled equally.
 There are two Python scripts that need to be executed: